jpstanway/crypto-trackr/README.md

-# fight-researcher
+# crypto-portfolio-builder
-active MMA fighter stats, rankings and upcoming fight card information all in one spot to make researching and previewing fights easier
+view current crypto prices and build a portfolio to keep track of your favorites